 Whether you like them scrambled for breakfast, deviled for a satisfying snack, or as the key ingredient in a delicious frittata for a simple weeknight meal, eggs are a versatile source of healthy protein and can be enjoyed on all Phases of the South Beach Diet.
 When shopping for eggs, you’ll notice that there are many types to choose from: brown eggs, white eggs, jumbo, extra-large, large, medium, and small.
-Here we'll take a crack at clearing up any confusion you may have regarding eggs.

 Shell color: Interestingly, the difference in shell color has nothing to do with the quality of the egg.
 The color of the eggshell depends on the breed of the hen.
 Some hens lay white eggs and others lay brown ones — some even lay blueish-green.
 While there is no difference in nutritional value or taste, brown eggs tend to cost more than white because the hens that lay them are larger and require more food.

 Organic eggs: For producers to label their eggs organic, they must follow a number of USDA guidelines.
-For example, eggs must come from chickens that only eat organic feed.
+For example, organic eggs must come from chickens that only eat organic feed.
 The feed cannot contain animal by-products, synthetic fertilizers, pesticides, or other chemicals.
 The chickens may only be given antibiotics when these are needed to treat an illness and they can’t be injected with the types of hormones and other drugs that industrial producers typically use.

-Omega-3 eggs: Eggs can contain omega-3 fatty acids if the chicken that produces them is fed a diet high in omega-3-rich foods like fish oil and marine microalgae, which both contain the omega-3 docosahexaenoic acid (DHA), and flaxseed, which is a good source of alpha-linolenic acid (ALA).
+Omega-3 eggs: Eggs can contain omega-3 fatty acids if the chicken that produces them is fed a diet high in omega-3-rich foods like fish oil and marine microalgae, which both contain the omega-3 docosahexaenoic acid (DHA), and/or flaxseed, which is a good source of alpha-linolenic acid (ALA).
 Some cartons may tell you how much of each kind of omega-3 is contained in the eggs you’re purchasing.
 Look for organic brands.